saf-dmitry/taskpaper-mode/README.md

  - `C-c >`: Access the calendar at the current date or date under cursor (`taskpaper-goto-calendar`).

- - `C-c <`: Insert a timestamp corresponding to the cursor date in the calendar (`taskpaper-date-from-calendar`).
+ - `C-c <`: Insert a time stamp corresponding to the cursor date in the calendar (`taskpaper-date-from-calendar`).

- - `C-c .`: Prompt for a date and insert a corresponding timestamp (`taskpaper-read-date-insert-timestamp`).
+ - `C-c .`: Prompt for a date and insert a corresponding time stamp (`taskpaper-read-date-insert-timestamp`).

 The command `C-c >` (`taskpaper-goto-calendar`) goes to the calendar at the current date.
 If point is on a tag with value, interprets the value as date and goes to this date instead.
 With a `C-u` prefix, always goes to the current date.